 • Grant project design, application process, implementation, and reporting.

-In order to be qualified to manage Rotary Foundation Grants, our District requires each club to have a minimum of two club members complete this webinar.
-It is recommended that the webinar be completed by the club president for the year in which the grant will be submitted and the Rotarian who will be coordinating the grant project.
-Question 2: Question Who does the District require to take part in this Grant Management webinar? * Discussion 3 Rotary Grants provide a way for Rotarians to make a difference in their communities and around the World.
+In order to be approved to manage Rotary Foundation District Grants, our District requires each club to have a minimum of two club members complete this computer training.
+It is recommended that the training be completed by the club president for the year in which the grant will be submitted and the Rotarian who will be coordinating the grant project.
+Question 2: Question Who does the District require to take part in this Grant Management training program? * Discussion 3 Rotary Grants provide a way for Rotarians to make a difference in their communities and around the World.

 The Rotary Foundation was established in 1916 by Arch Klumph who said, "There should be a realization that Rotary is greater than any one man in it, or any single club; Rotary is not a local movement but a world force..."